 Depicts the life of a rich California family who is going through rough times as their family business comes under federal scrutiny.
 An innovative comedy with clever humor, quirky characters and memorable lines.
 Has a cult following on Reddit, and deservedly so.
 I watched all the episodes in a week while recovering from minor surgery – it worked better than any painkiller.

-- Curb Your Enthusiasm (US) NEW – 80 episodes (and counting)
+- Curb Your Enthusiasm (US) – 80 episodes

 Larry David is a screenwriter who co-created Seinfeld, the most popular American sitcom of the 1990’s.
 Curb Your Enthusiasm is a show about his life in Los Angeles.
 The main theme of the show is Larry’s getting in trouble because of social norms.
 For example, one episode sees Larry at a dinner where some acquaintance asks him to write him a letter of recommendation for a job.
 He doesn’t want to recommend someone he barely knows, but how can he refuse the request in front of all the guests?
 In another episode, a little girl at a party asks him to give her doll a haircut.
 Larry obliges, but minutes later the girl bursts into tears as she realizes the doll’s hair won’t grow back.
 The girl’s mother gets furious at Larry: what was he doing in her daughter’s room, why did he cut the doll’s hair, and why didn’t he warn the girl that the hair wouldn’t come back?
 She expects him to replace the doll, which turns out to be very rare, leading to further misadventures.
 A lot of Larry’s problems result from the existence of “hidden” social norms that everyone except Larry seems to know.
 In one episode, a friend invites Larry to a birthday party, insisting that he shouldn’t bring a present.
 When Larry arrives at the party, it turns out that everybody else has brought a gift, and his friend gets offended.
 When he confronts his friend, he is told “Everybody knows that’s bullshit.
 You say ‘no gift’, you bring a gift.”
 We’ve all been in awkward social situations like that, and Curb Your Enthusiasm exploits them for full comedic effect with a cleverly constructed plot and perfect acting.